Nantucket Bank Presents: The 30th Annual NCMC Organ Crawl

-NCMC’s 30th Annual Organ Crawl, Nantucket’s Pipe Organs Play in Sun, Sand, and Sea, will premiere over two evenings in August.
-Following the resounding success of last year’s YouTube and NCTV Channel 18’s broadcasts, the 2021 program promises to engage viewers with light, summer seasonal popular and classic music performed by six organists, on six pipe organs, located in five of Nantucket’s historic churches.
+NCMC’s 30th Annual Organ Crawl, Nantucket’s Pipe Organs Play in Sun, Sand, and Sea, will premiere the evening of Friday, August 20th.
+Following the resounding success of last year’s YouTube and NCTV Channel 18’s broadcasts, the 2021 program promises to engage viewers with light, summer seasonal popular and classic music performed by five organists, on pipe organs located in five of Nantucket’s historic churches.
 PLEASE CONSIDER MAKING A DONATION to help keep the music going on Nantucket.

 Enjoying the Show?